lephare-photoz/lephare/docs/getting_started.rst

     import lephare as lp
     # If you do not set a config input to the following function in gets everything.
     lp.data_retrieval.get_auxiliary_data(clone=False)
+    # Setting clone=True would use a git clone which may be faster but will only run
+    # on an empty directory.

 * `LEPHAREDIR` is the location of the auxiliary input data.
 * `LEPHAREWORK` is the location of the intermediate files produced during a lephare run.